 Essentially the same as an awning window, a hopper window opens at the top rather than the bottom similar to a door swinging.
 For obvious reasons, this style does not direct rain away from the interior.
 Hopper windows are energy efficient, attractive, innovative and durable.
 They are opened by means of hinges rather than sliding or lifting.

-Contact Falls Glass Service to discuss replacing your drafty windows with new casement windows!
+Contact us today to discuss replacing your drafty windows with new casement windows!